 For someone who does not have diabetes, a normal HbA1C level is below 5.7%.
 An A1C between 5.7% to 6.4% is indicative of prediabetes.

 It’s recommended that adults over the age of 45 — or adults under 45 who are overweight and have one or more risk factors for diabetes — have a baseline A1C checked.
 If the result is normal, the A1C should be checked every 3 years.
 If the result indicates prediabetes, the A1C should be checked every one to two years.

 Official HbA1c ADA recommendation for someone with diabetes

-HbA1C levels should be checked between 2 to 4 times per year in people who have diabetes.
+HbA1C levels should be checked between two to four times per year in people who have diabetes.